Code-Institute-Submissions/The-Atmintis-Game/README.md

   8. Winner sound is activated once the user completes the board with matches, and accompanies the Winner Message.
   9. Game over sound is activated once the timer reaches zero, and is accompanied by the Game Over message.

-9. Social Media Functions
+#### Social Media Functions
   1. Clicked on every social media function.
 This directs the user to correct social media platforms for each icon displayed.

-10. Linked Websites

-Websites that project website links out to.
+Websites the project website links out to.

 [Facebook](https://en-gb.facebook.com/login/)<br>
 [Twitter](https://twitter.com/login?lang=en)<br>